-“This year, we will be fasting for around 11 hours a day.
-It’s a long time, especially in the heat that we live in and there’s the risk of dehydration.”
+“This year, we will be fasting for about 11 hours a day.
+It’s a long time, especially in the heat that we live in, and there’s the risk of dehydration.”

 For Shibib, a practising Muslim, carbohydrates should form part of every iftar in order to sustain the body during the following day.

 However, in recent years, she has seen more people than ever turn to “fad” diets while fasting.

 “A lot of people use Ramadan as a reason to diet because their routine is already disturbed and they take it to extremes,” she explains.

 “Unfortunately, diets like keto are always popular around this time of year and a lot of my patients are starting to cut carbs this week to prepare their bodies in advance.